Design Workflow Blog

 Preview thumbnail

-Text should not be a part of the image since the thumbnail image could be shown really small that it would be illegible, or cropped in a way you can’t account for.
+Text in the image should be avoided since the thumbnail image could be shown really small that the text would be illegible, or cropped in a way you can’t account for.

 • 1200x630 pixels is the standard image size